openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 - `make` (string, optional)
 - `model` (string, optional)
 - `color` (string, optional)
-- `inspection_date` (date YYYY-MM-DD, optional) - the date of the last inspection of the vehicle
+- `inspection_date` (date YYYY-MM-DD, optional): the date of the last inspection of the vehicle
+- `equipped_cameras` (integer, optional): number of cameras equipped on device
+- `equipped_lighting` (integer, optional): number of lights used to illuminate the environment on the the device
+- `wheel_count` (integer, optional): number of wheels on the device
+- `width` (integer, optional): width in meters of the device
+- `length` (integer, optional): length in meters of the device
+- `height` (integer, optional): height in meters of the device (minus flexible elements like flags)
+- `weight` (integer, optional): weight in kilograms rounded up of the device not including cargo
+- `top_speed` (integer, optional): theoretical top speed in meters per second of the device
+- `storage_capacity` (integer, optional): cubic centimeters of cargo space available not including any cargo

 [Top][toc]

 ### Accessibility Options

-The `accessibility_options` array is not used in this mode.
+The `accessibility_options` array **may** have the following key value pairs:

+- `audio_cue` (boolean, optional): is the device equipped with audio cues upon delivery
+- `visual_cue` (boolean, optional): is the device equipped with visual cues upon delivery
+- `remote_open` (boolean, optional): can the device door be remotely opened to retrieve cargo upon delivery

 [Top][toc]